jesskelsall/astarus/civilisations/kingdom-of-astor/kingdom-of-astor.md

 The main injustices in the Kingdom of Astor is the rank based class structure and lack of basic rights for all residents.
 [Magicborn](magicborn.md) are oppressed far greater than any other group.

 Despite this, Astor is incredibly tolerant of race, religion, and identity.
 It welcomes anyone who wishes to reside within its borders.
-There is no concept of “native races”, and those who move here are given equal chances to those born here.
+There is no concept of "native races", and those who move here are given equal chances to those born here.

 The glaring exception is elves and half-elves who are seen as untrustworthy and seditious, due to their association with the [Syntenne Republic](../syntenne-republic/syntenne-republic.md).